KNOW WHEN TO SELL A STOCK

 Assess a decision to sell from your investment portfolio perspective.

-- The sell decision is influenced by the size of investment in whole portfolio.
+The sell decision is influenced by the size of investment in whole portfolio.
 If only small percentage of portfolio is invested in a stock, an investor can be more patient with it.
-The higher is the amount invested in stock, the more attention should be paid to that investment.
+The higher is the amount invested, the more attention should be paid to that investment.

 So, have clear selling rules and adhere strictly to them.
 Never sell on emotion.
 Sell only after careful analysis of stock data and always write down the reasons behind your decision.
 This increases the chances of becoming successful investor.